-Let’s be real: Valentine’s Day usually means flowers, chocolate, and a fair bit of romantic pressure.
-But while the rest of the world is busy making dinner reservations, it’s the perfect time to check in on the most important relationship you’ll ever have—the one with yourself.
+Valentine’s Day usually means flowers, chocolate, and romantic pressure.
+While the rest of the world makes dinner reservations, it is a great time to focus on your relationship with yourself.

 For most students, "me-time" feels like a guilty indulgence.
 You feel like if you aren't studying, you’re falling behind.
 But here’s the truth: student self-care strategies aren't just about bubble baths and face masks.
 They are the literal fuel for your academic success.
 If you’re running on empty, your GPA will eventually show it.